Let’s get your first Google AdWords (now Google Ads) campaign launched on the right foot!

 As you can see, the keyword “small business” has 27,100 monthly searches on average, low competition–meaning my ad has a better chance of ranking in a higher position–and a suggested bid of $3.55.

-Therefore, in Google AdWords, I set my bid at $3.55–with the knowledge that I can always increase my bid later (I eventually bumped it up to $4).
+Therefore, in Google AdWords, I set my bid at $3.55 — with the knowledge that I can always increase my bid later (I eventually bumped it up to $4).

 Step 4.
-Ad Extensions
+Scheduling

 The next step is scheduling your campaign.
 Start by selecting a start date and end date, but if you want your ad to run indefinitely, select None as the end date–which I did with my campaign.

-However, if you’re planning on running a seasonal campaign or promoting a limited-time offer, I recommend setting an end date.
+However, if you’re planning on running a seasonal AdWords campaign or promoting a limited-time offer, I recommend setting an end date.

-In addition, you can determine the exact days and times you would like your ads to run by creating a custom schedule.
+Later down the page, you can determine the exact days and times you would like your ads to run by creating a custom schedule.
 For instance, if you want your ad only to run on Mondays from 12:00 AM to 6:00 PM, create a custom schedule to prevent your ad from showing on any other date and time.

 I recommend using a custom schedule only after you’ve gathered enough performance data from your campaign to determine the most effective ways to optimize your campaign.

-The next section is selecting a method for ad delivery.
+Pay special attention to the Ad rotation option.
 This is extremely important because if you have multiple ads in an ad group, this will allow you to choose which ads are shown more often.

 Here, you can choose to optimize your best performing ads, meaning they will enter the auction more often, based on clicks.